 I graduated Massachusetts College of Art with BFA in painting and illustration and quickly discovered I needed a job.
-Luckily I’d spent all four years of work-study in Mass Art’s library and retired three years ago from a fantastic job as Archivist and Librarian at the Arnold Arboretum that I loved, but finally after 42 years wished done and over.
-Since then I’ve thrown myself into doing all those wonderful things that existed only in the periphery of my daily life – spending as much time as I wanted outdoors, gardening and exploring, or indoors,writing and painting.
-I spent a transition year serving as the first Senior Ambassador for the Department of Conservation and Recreation.
-My task was visit, explore, and photograph the State’s parks, forests, beaches, and cultural and historic sites then write about them on the Facebook page created for me.
-It was a year rediscovery and remembering how to go out and play.
+Luckily, I’d spent all four years of work-study in Mass Art’s library.
+In 2014, I retired from a fantastic position as Archivist and Librarian at the Arnold Arboretum that I loved but, finally after 42 years, wished done and over.
+Since then I’ve thrown myself into doing all those wonderful things that existed only in the periphery of my life.

 Though I’ve recently strayed into acrylics and oils my primary medium is watercolor which I hope someday to master.
 I usually begin outdoors doing a comprehensive study of the subject with photographs and multiple sketches.
 Often the finished product doesn’t incorporate any of the drawings, or look at all like the photographs, but the preparation helps me find the center of what I am trying to capture.

 Sometimes I paint with grim determination other times with great joy.
 I paint fast and furiously then step back until I feel in tune with what see in my mind’s eye.
 If I’m lucky the pauses don’t show and the piece works itself out.